phac-nml/typingQC/README.md

-# Example pipeline for IRIDA Next
+# Example Pipeline for IRIDA Next

 This is an example pipeline to be used for integration with IRIDA Next.
+It contains the following major modules:

 # Input